 Two other bonuses about that Middleton apartment.
 Well, three actually: The apartment was much closer to my place of employment than my south side apartment, which meant for a shorter drive to work, or an easier bus ride if I wanted to give my car a rest.
 Plus, the complex had an outdoor swimming pool that was open from Memorial Day to Labor Day, perfect for when you wanted to cool off on a hot summer day.

 That third bonus about the apartment is an interesting story, one I discovered by accident: This complex had a unique coin-op laundry setup; instead of quarters, each machine took our money from cards with magnetic spots similar to what you find on new credit cards these days (in reality, these were old key cards that some hotel didn’t need any longer).
-The residents added money to the cards by inserting the card and paper money (no more than $50 total) into an ATM-like machine just outside of the leasing office.
+The residents added money to the cards by inserting the card and paper money (maximum $50) into an ATM-like machine just outside of the leasing office.
 Needing to put more money on that card, I stopped by the machine one day with a couple of $10 bills in my hand.
 Perhaps I was a little too quick with inserting the money, for after inserting one sawbuck, I attempted to insert the other in quick succession.
 The machine rejected the first bill so suddenly that I quickly removed the card (“Well, okay, if you’re gonna misbehave…”).
 That was a significant move, for when I reinserted the card to try again, the machine showed the amount I had just tried to add.
 Why did it read the card wrong, you ask?
 The machine didn’t get to erase from the card the amount I had inserted.
 So, the washers and dryers were taking money from my card (about $.50 or $.75 a run) that wasn’t actually on my card.
 Of course, being the laundry money miser that I am (I save every quarter I can), I kept up this practice after discovering it, for it enabled me to do laundry for free!
 Jack Benny would be so envious.

 Neither of those apartments really felt like home to me, to be honest.
-I think I was attracted more to the relatively low monthly rent they charged, being influenced by the low rent charged for a lot of the apartments in Green Bay, where I lived before moving to Madison.
+I think I was attracted more to the relatively low monthly rent they charged, being influenced by the low rent charged for a lot of the apartments in the Green Bay area, which is where I lived before moving to Madison.
 Property values in Madison and Dane County are pretty expensive, meaning that if you want a decent apartment in this area, you have to shell out a very pretty penny, even if it’s a 1-bedroom place.
 But as the saying goes, you get what you pay for, and what I was paying for in rent were places that were, looking back on it, cheaply constructed and… well, I hate to broach this subject, but they were in neighborhoods that were not the greatest.
-Yeah, a police cruiser or two was a common sight in these neighborhoods, although, to their credit, they have gotten a little nicer and more livable in recent years.
+Yeah, a police cruiser or two was a common sight in these neighborhoods, although to their credit, they have gotten a little nicer and more livable in recent years.

-So, nine years ago, with a car loan finally paid off (meaning more breathing room in my bank account), I decided to start looking for an apartment that was nicer though more expensive.
+Nine years ago, with a car loan finally paid off (meaning more breathing room in my bank account), I decided to start looking for an apartment that was nicer though more expensive.
 Luckily, an online “For Sale/To Buy” message board at work advertised a nice looking, reasonably priced (under $700/month at the time) 2-bedroom apartment on the west side of Madison.
 The employee who posted the notice and his family were in the process of moving out, and one afternoon after work they showed me the apartment.
 I immediately fell in love with the place, set forth on drawing up a lease, and took the keys and started moving in on the first day of May 2007.
 It’s the place I call home today and the place you see in the above photo.

 If you’ve been following my Twitter account long enough, you may remember that I’ve given 140-character-friendly nicknames for the landlords who have owned my apartment building.
 Since I moved into this place 9 years ago, I’ve had 3 landlords.
 The first such landlord sold the property a couple of years after I moved in to a gentleman who, whenever I encountered him, always seemed respectable and honest to the tenants who lived here.
 He always listened to our concerns and did his best to resolve any problems we may have had.
 It’s why I referred to him on Twitter as “Mr. Landlord.”
 To wit: